Randware/JChad/README.md

 Simply head to the [releases](https://github.com/Randware/JChad/releases) page to get it.
 You can also get the other components as standalone .jar files from there, if desired.

 To run in GUI mode, simply double click the .jar file.
-To run in GUI mode, use the `-cl` launch argument:
+To run it in the terminal, use the `-cl` launch argument:

 `java -jar JChad-server.jar -cl`